hw79chopin/CV/README.md

 # <h1 align="center"> 📝 Working Paper</h1>
 - "Paper Analyzing  Mobile Casual Games" submitted
 - "Green Policy and Unequal Consequences" with Jeonghye Choi and Wooyong Jo
-- "Dominant Retailers and Wholesale Price Distburbance" with Jeonghye Choi, Hyorung Nam, and Wooyong Jo
+- "Does Price Premium Really Good?" with Jeonghye Choi and Inseo Hwang
 - "Spatiotemporal Analysis of Location-based App Diffusion: Evidence from Delivery Apps" with Jeonghye Choi and Jikyung Kim